GeoDaCenter/libgeoda_paper/README.md

 compute a pseudo-p value.
 The (N-1) indices in the "lookup-table" will be reordered by removing the index of current observation, so to create a "conditional" permutation test.
 Therefore, the total number of permutation computation is: 999 x max_neighbors

-The "lookup-table" method is implemented in pysal/esda (version 2.3.6) and pygeoda/rgeoda (version 0.0.8).
+The "lookup-table" method is implemented in pysal/esda (version 2.3.6) and pygeoda/rgeoda (version 0.0.8 with parameter: permutation_method="lookup-table").

 In this test, the weights creation function is also tested among pygeoda, rgeoda, pysal and spdep